Bird: Reproductive system

+Most male birds do not have intromittent penises.
 Males within Palaeognathae (with the exception of the kiwis), the Anseriformes (with the exception of screamers), and in rudimentary forms in Galliformes (but fully developed in Cracidae) possess a penis, which is never present in Neoaves.
-The length is thought to be related to sperm competition.
-For male birds to get an erection, they depends on lymphatic fluid instead of blood.
+Its length is thought to be related to sperm competition and it fills with lymphatic fluid instead of blood when erect.
 When not copulating, it is hidden within the proctodeum compartment within the cloaca, just inside the vent.
 Female birds have sperm storage tubules that allow sperm to remain viable long after copulation, a hundred days in some species.
 Sperm from multiple males may compete through this mechanism.
 Most female birds have a single ovary and a single oviduct, both on the left side, but there are exceptions: species in at least 16 different orders of birds have two ovaries.
 Even these species, however, tend to have a single oviduct.
 It has been speculated that this might be an adaptation to flight, but males have two testes, and it is also observed that the gonads in both sexes decrease dramatically in size outside the breeding season.
 Also terrestrial birds generally have a single ovary, as does the platypus, an egg-laying mammal.
 A more likely explanation is that the egg develops a shell while passing through the oviduct over a period of about a day, so that if two eggs were to develop at the same time, there would be a risk to survival.
 While rare, mostly abortive, parthenogenesis is not unknown in birds and eggs can be diploid, automictic and results in male offspring.

-Birds are solely gonochoric.
-Meaning they have two sexes: either female or male.
+Birds are solely gonochoric, meaning they have two sexes: either female or male.
 The sex of birds is determined by the Z and W sex chromosomes, rather than by the X and Y chromosomes present in mammals.
 Male birds have two Z chromosomes (ZZ), and female birds have a W chromosome and a Z chromosome (WZ).
+A complex system of disassortative mating with two morphs is involved in the white-throated sparrow Zonotrichia albicollis, where white- and tan-browed morphs of opposite sex pair, making it appear as if four sexes were involved since any individual is compatible with only a fourth of the population.

 In nearly all species of birds, an individual's sex is determined at fertilisation.
 However, one 2007 study claimed to demonstrate temperature-dependent sex determination among the Australian brushturkey, for which higher temperatures during incubation resulted in a higher female-to-male sex ratio.
 This, however, was later proven to not be the case.
 These birds do not exhibit temperature-dependent sex determination, but temperature-dependent sex mortality.